DigiPie/digidocs/README.md

 # How was this built
 DigiDocs is built using [MkDocs](https://github.com/mkdocs/mkdocs/), a static site generator for project documentation, and the [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) theme.

-A MkDocs an powered static site for personal note-taking and documentation.

 The website is deployed at: [digipie.github.io/digidocs/](https://digipie.github.io/digidocs/)